 If you are still struggling to find out who you are, ask people around you – friends, boss, colleagues, partner – let them describe how they see you.

-Step by Step.
-Slowly get to know yourself.
-This is your mirror.
-There is nothing better than realizing that:
+So, this is your mirror.
+There is nothing better than realizing that you:

-- You have improved over the past month or year
+- Have improved over the past month or year

-- You have started to have better control over yourself and your relationships
+- Already have better control over yourself and your relationships

-- You have managed to find your passion and turn it into a business from which you can make money and connect it with “who you are”.
+- Managed to find your passion and turn it into a business from which you can make money and connect it with “who you are”.

-It is this passion and purpose that guides us throughout our lives.
+In conclusion, it is this passion and the purpose in life that guides us throughout our lives.